 The golden Pha That Luang or “The Great Stupa”, is the most important monument in Laos, symbol of the Buddhist religion and of Laos’ national sovereignty.
 Legend has it monks from India founded the temple here in the 3rd century to house a piece of Buddha’s breastbone.
 Since then, it has been rebuilt several times.
 Each level of the Pha That Luang has different architectural elements that summarize Buddhist architecture, the material world being represented by its outer part.

 Built between 1962 and 1968 in memory of those who died in Laos’ war of independence from France, Patuxai (pictured in banner) is a Laotian-style building, with typical ornamentation and bas-reliefs on its walls.
-It is reminiscent of the Parisian Arc de Triomphe, but in this case, it has 4 arches instead of two.
-From the top, and avoiding the heat of the central hours of the day, you can enjoy a beautiful panoramic view over Vientiane, as well as see the gardens and ponds that surround it.
+It is reminiscent of the Parisian Arc de Triomphe.
+From the top you can enjoy a beautiful panoramic view over Vientiane, as well as see the gardens and ponds that surround it.

 Restored in 1930, Wat Si Saket, is a temple built in the early 19th century by the last king of Vientiane, Anouvong.
 The temple is known for housing some 10,000 Buddha figures.
 It is said that it is the only temple in the city that maintains its original construction since it survived the occupation of the Siamese army that burned the city in 1827.
 Its main building, the sim, draws attention for its five-level roof adorned with images of Naga, deities of Buddhist culture, shaped like a snake.